A strong CV is the only way you will get noticed by employers, and land job interviews

 Never delve into the details of your roles without setting the scene first – or you risk confusing readers.
 Write a quick intro to show recruiters who you work for, where you sit within the business, and what the overall goal of your role is.

-To prove the impact you make in the workplace, it’s important to list some achievements you have made that have had a positive effect on your employers.
+To prove the impact you make in the workplace, it’s important to list some achievements you have made that have had a positive effect on your employers, using plenty of action verbs.
 Where possible, try to quantify these achievements with numbers so that readers can really understand the difference you make.

 These are some good examples of achievements…